Frequently Asked Questions

-An Interim Progress Report must be submitted 6 months from the start up of the research project.
+An Interim Progress Report must be submitted 6 months from the start of the research project.
 The Interim Progress Report template must be downloaded to your computer to complete.
-Once completed, the report must be uploaded to the ENTELLIGENCE Web site.
-Click here for the Interim Progress Report template.
+Once completed, the report must be uploaded to the ENTELLIGENCE website.
+Click here for the Interim Progress Report Template and other applicant forms.

 At the end of the grant period, a comprehensive final scientific report summarizing the project's accomplishments must be submitted to the ENTELLIGENCE Steering Committee.
 This report must include copies of any reprints, abstracts, and/or manuscripts submitted, published, or in press as a result of the research.
 Payment of the final grant installment is contingent upon approval of the final report by at least two Steering Committee members.
 All final reports must be submitted within 90 days of the termination date of the grant.
 Final reports are essential to the function of the award.
 Failure to submit final reports may affect eligibility for future funding.
-The completed report must be uploaded to the ENTELLIGENCE Web site.
-Click here for the Final Report template.
+The completed report must be uploaded to the ENTELLIGENCE website.
+Click here for the Final Report Template and other applicant forms.

 Final reconciliation is required.
 If more than three installments will be paid, further progress reports may be requested before proceeding with payment.

 Can I request an extension of my research project?